-Objective 1 – Security Risk: Customer data which is inputted into the CRM originates from an unencrypted excel document which is left on the company server.
+Objective 1 – Security Risk: Customer data that is inputted into the CRM originates from an unencrypted excel document that is left on the company server.
 A SpendCo sales employee takes a copy of the customer data with him when he joins a competitor and uses it to prospect them for business at his new employer.

 Objective 2 – Security Risk: The app developers do not follow a secure development lifecycle methodology.
 The attack surface and potential threats are not identified, and code isn’t reviewed against the OWASP Top 10.
 Once live, a malicious attack gets through and customer payment information is exfiltrated.

 Objective 3 – Security Risk: The CSP outsources parts of its infrastructure to a third party who has access to the CSP’s systems.
 Whilst the third party claims to take security seriously, its security posture and practices are actually immature and a malicious attack results in SpendCo’s data being affected by ransomware.